ebeninca/fip16/README.md

 ***** Try to simplify the setup stages (maybe this is causing long term crashings) to leave some free compobjs to be used for new competitions or expand existing competitions
 - Expand CONCACAF CHAMPIONS League to 16 teams
-- Libertadores with 32 teams (there's enough south american teams in Rest of the world for it)